digidaniel-tech/homelab/README.md

 ### Why have you not done X, Y or Z?

-I am not an export in this area, when started this project my entire setup was done manually by hand without any automation or tools, so it was actually when I found out about terraform I decided to migrate my entire homelab setup into code so I could learn more about Terraform and other tools, and gain more knowledge from more of a real life case then from just following another tutorial, and man I can say it has been an experiance.
+I am not an expert in this area, when started this project my entire setup was done manually by hand without any automation or tools, so it was actually when I found out about terraform I decided to migrate my entire Homelab setup into code so I could learn more about Terraform and other tools, and gain more knowledge from more of a real life case then from just following another tutorial, and man I can say it has been an experiance.